ashutosh1401/DevConnect/README.md

 - First navigate to the cloned repo on your PC and enter `npm start` to run the backend.
 - Second open a new terminal and navigate to client folder and enter `npm start` this would run react server and application would start working.

-**NOTE**:- Currently in development MongoDB atlas or any cloud server is not being used so make sure to run the MongoDB server at backend by yourselves.
+**NOTE**:- Currently in development.
+MongoDB atlas or any cloud server is not being used so make sure to run the MongoDB server at backend by yourselves using MongoDB driver.

 ### Front End

 Frontend is designed using React JS and Materialize CSS.

 ### Back End

-Backend and API is completely designed using NodeJS, ExpressJs and MongoDb is used as a database for this project
+Backend and API is completely designed using NodeJS, ExpressJS and MongoDB is used as a database for this project.

 #### Info

 Currently this project is still on development phase.

+#### Contribution

+You can contribute to this repo by assigning issues to it or resloving issues in issues tab.